havietthang/Semantic-Edge-Enrichment-for-Inter-Community-Conflict-Prediction-in-Reddit/README.md

 | 3 | `03_model_training_evaluation_gemini25_flashlite_semantics.ipynb` | Train and evaluate original and Gemini-semantic models; generate Gemini tables and figures. | Colab A100 High-RAM preferred; L4/T4 can work but may be slower. |
 | 4 | `04_model_training_evaluation_gpt4o_mini_semantics.ipynb` | Train and evaluate original and GPT-semantic models; generate GPT tables and figures. | Colab A100 High-RAM preferred; L4/T4 can work but may be slower. |

 We recommend running the annotation notebooks first, then the model notebooks.
-The annotation notebooks save outputs incrementally so that interrupted Colab sessions can resume instead of restarting from zero.
+The annotation notebooks save outputs incrementally so interrupted Colab sessions can resume instead of restarting from zero.

 ---